napari/docs/docs/howtos/layers/surface.md

 follow the same principles as the `contrast_limits` described in [](./image).
 They are also accessible through the same keyword arguments, properties, and GUI layer controls as in the image layer.

-## GUI controls for the `surface` layer

-Once you have created a `surface` layer programmatically, the following GUI controls are available in the viewer:

-* Opacity - use this slider control to assign opacity from 0 to 1.00 where 0 is transparent and 1.00 is completely opaque.
-* Contrast Limits - click and slide the dots on either end of the slider bar to adjust upper and lower contrast limits.
-* Auto-contrast - choose once or continuous.
-* Gamma - Click on the oval on the gamma slider bar and adjust it to any value between 0.20 and 2.00.
-Gamma correction or gamma is a nonlinear operation used to encode and decode luminance or tristimulus values in video or still image systems.
-* Colormap - select a value from the dropdown list.
-* Blending - Choose `opaque`, `translucent`, `translucent no depth`, or `additive` from the dropdown.
-Refer to the [Blending layers](blending-layers) section of _Layers at a glance_ for an explanation of each type of blending.
-* Shading - Choose `none`, `flat`, or `smooth` from the dropdown.